rikodot/kardi_notes_app/README.md

 <p>
   More information can be found at https://www.kardi.tech/#notes<br>
 Detailed update log can be found at https://www.kardi.tech/notes/<br>
-Privacy policy can be found at https://www.kardi.tech/privacy-policy/
+Privacy policy can be found at https://www.kardi.tech/privacy-policy/<br>
+Source code for the server logic is in [this repository](https://github.com/rikodot/kardi_notes_api)
 </p>

 ## Building